HardeepSinghAu/pink-sunrise-dentistry-documentation/README.md

 ***
 ### **Target Audience**

-The app for Pink Sunrise Dentistry is targeted at adults aged 18 and above, to book appointment to meet their dental needs.
+The app for Pink Sunrise Dentistry is targeted at adults aged 18 and above, to book appointments to meet their dental needs.
 Parents and guardians are also able to use the app to book appointments for their children.
 ***
 ### **Functionality & Features**